muddassirahmadalt/SQL-data-warehouse-project-/README.md

 - **Sales Trends**

 These insights empower stakeholders with key business metrics, enabling strategic decision-making.

 Detailed information can be found in docs/data_catalog.md.

 ---

+## 📊 Star Schema Overview

+The star schema in the Gold Layer simplifies analytical queries and supports business reporting.
+It consists of:

+* **Fact Table:** `fact_sales` (stores transactional sales data).

+* **Dimension Tables:** `dim_customers`, `dim_products`.

+This design reduces query complexity and improves performance, allowing faster and more intuitive data analysis.

+---
 ## 🏗️ Data Architecture